frolovdev/easymoney/README.md

 ## Why

-Javascript developers attempt to use just numbers or strings (i.g. https://github.com/MikeMcl/bignumber.js) to operate with monetary values.
-I think this is a wrong way, and strings or numbers are not well suited for financial applications for those main reasons:
+JavaScript developers attempt to use just numbers or strings (i.g. https://github.com/MikeMcl/bignumber.js) to operate with monetary values.
+I don't think this is the right way, and strings or numbers are not well suited for financial applications for these main reasons:

 - tricky rounding (described [here](https://dev.to/frolovdev/why-rounding-is-more-important-than-you-think-134j))
 - conversion
-- allocating (dividing money between )
+- allocating (dividing money between parties)
 - formatting
 - working with cents (minor units of currency)

 The solution to these problems is the [Martin Fowler's Money Type](https://martinfowler.com/eaaCatalog/money.html) from ["Patterns of Enterprise Application Architecture"](https://www.amazon.ca/gp/product/0321127420/ref=as_li_qf_asin_il_tl?ie=UTF8&tag=evertpot-20&creative=330641&linkCode=as2&creativeASIN=0321127420&linkId=3e43f20d3b2dd7e325a3feecdd2eaecd).

-It's an old pattern that is implemented in many other languages i.g.:
+It's an old pattern that is implemented in many other languages e.g.:

 - Java [Moneta](https://github.com/JavaMoney/jsr354-ri)
 - PHP [moneyphp](https://github.com/moneyphp/money)